cogini/mix-deploy-example/ansible/roles.galaxy/cogini.elixir-release/README.md

 ## Directory structure

-We use a structure like Capistrano to manage the release files.
-We create a base directory named for the organization and app:

-    /opt/myorg/foo

-Unpack the release files to a directory under `releases`, named with a timestamp:

-    /opt/myorg/foo/releases/20171114T072116

-Then make a symlink from `/opt/myorg/foo/current` to the currently running release.
+It uses a structure like Capistrano to manage the release files.
+The base directory is named for the app, e.g. `/srv/foo`.
+Under that, it creates a `releases` directory.
+When deploying a release, it creates a directory under `releases` named by a timestamp, e.g. `/srv/foo/releases/20190603T072116`.
+It then makes a `/srv/foo/current` to the new directory and restarts the app.

 ## Restarting

-After we have deployed the new release, we restart the app to make it live:
+After deploying the release, we restart the app to make it live:

 ```shell
 sudo /bin/systemctl restart foo
 ```

-The deploy user account needs sufficient permissions to restart the app, though.
+The deploy user account needs sufficient permissions to restart the app.
-Instead of giving the deploy account full sudo permissions, a user-specific sudo config file specifies what commands it can run, e.g. `/etc/sudoers.d/deploy-foo`:
+Instead of giving the deploy account full sudo permissions, a user-specific sudo config file specifies what commands it can run, e.g.
+`/etc/sudoers.d/deploy-foo`:

     deploy ALL=(ALL) NOPASSWD: /bin/systemctl start foo, /bin/systemctl stop foo, /bin/systemctl restart foo